HISPlayer/UnityWebGL-SDK/playing-ads.md

 ### Event and Virtual Functions

-* **public enum HisPlayerEvent**: The list of events provided by HISPlayer SDK for playing advertisements.
+* **public enum HISPlayerEvent**: The list of events provided by HISPlayer SDK for playing advertisements.
 You can use the event using the virtual functions in the next section.
   * **HISPLAYER_EVENT_AD_BLOCK_STARTED**
   * **HISPLAYER_EVENT_AD_BLOCK_ENDY**
   * **HISPLAYER_EVENT_AD_STARTED**